Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/NDE.md

 Each NDE method was performed in a station-based format, allowing for expedited experimentation & direct comparison of each NDE technique.

 ### Visual Inspection
-A borescope & optical tools were used to inspect both accessible & shielded regions of damaged aerospace components as seen below.
+A borescope & optical tools were used to inspect both accessible & shielded regions of damaged aerospace components, as seen below.